Gambia entry requirements for Jordan passport holders

 Valid passport

 Your passport must be valid for at least 6 months beyond your intended departure date from Gambia.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required
+Carry a photocopy of the bio page separately.Required

 Return or onward ticket

-Immigration officers at Banjul International Airport always ask for a confirmed onward or return ticket.
-Have a printed copy or a digital version on your phone ready — they will check the date matches your visa validity.Required
+Immigration officers at Banjul International Airport routinely ask for a confirmed return or onward ticket.
+Have a printed copy or a digital version on your phone ready.Required

 Proof of accommodation